magnific0/uzblicious/README.md

 ### Following a URL

 Simply type the address of the website you would like to visit.
 You do not have to type strict urls, e.g. `google.com` will do just fine.
-Mind that bookmarks will be given preference, so if your desired destination also matches a previously bookmarked item then selection (`<Enter>`) will follow your bookmark instead of your typed address (it was interpreted as a search word and it matched with an bookmark).
-To confirm what is type and not what is high-lighted simply press `<Shift><Enter>`
+Mind that bookmarks will be given preference, so if your desired destination also matches a previously bookmarked item then selection (`<Enter>`) will follow your bookmark instead of your typed address (it was interpreted as a search word and it matched with a bookmark).
+To confirm what is typed and not what is high-lighted simply press `<Shift><Enter>`.

 ### Searching the web

 To search the web with your favorite browser simply type some keywords and hit `<Enter>`.
 Mind that, as with following a URL, if your search string matches a bookmark hitting return will open the bookmark instead of launching a search.
-To confirm what is type and not what is high-lighted simply press `<Shift><Enter>`
+To confirm what is typed and not what is high-lighted simply press `<Shift><Enter>`.

 ### Selecting a search engine

 To select a specific search engine, simply prefix your query by the search engine handle.
-For istance to search with Duck Duck Go, use `ddg:some test query`.
+For istance to search with Duck Duck Go, type `ddg:some test query`.

 Installation
 --------------